rondevera/twig/README.md

 [![Build Status](https://travis-ci.org/rondevera/twig.png?branch=development)](https://travis-ci.org/rondevera/twig)

 It's hard enough trying to remember the names of all of your Git branches.
-You also need those branches' issue tracker ids, issue statuses, and reminders of what to do next with each branch. `git branch` only lists them in alphabetical order, which just doesn't cut it.
+You also need their issue tracker ids, issue statuses, and reminders of what to do next with each branch. `git branch` just isn't cutting it.

 **Twig shows you your most recent branches, and remembers branch details for you.** It supports subcommands, like automatically fetching statuses from your